CesiumGS/cesium-ion-3ds-max-plugin/README.md

 * **Name**: (Required) A name for the ion asset you are uploading.
 * **Description**: An optional description.
 * **Attribution**: Any attribution you would like to appear when this asset is loaded into client visualization engines.
 * **Model Type**: (Required) A hint to ion about the type of model you are uploading.
 For most 3ds Max models, select **3D Model**.
 If you are loading a mesh that originated from a 3D scan, LIDAR, or photogrammetry processes, select **3D Capture** instead.
+To host a model on Cesium ion as glTF, without tiling it into 3D Tiles, choose **3D Model (convert to glTF)**.
 * **Use WebP images**: If enabled, will produce a tileset with WebP images, which are typically 25–34% smaller than equivalent JPEG images, leading to faster streaming and reduced data usage.
 3D Tiles produced with this option requires a client that supports the glTF EXT_texture_webp extension, such as CesiumJS 1.54 or newer, and a browser that supports WebP, such as Chrome or Firefox 65 and newer.
 * **Export only selected**: If selected, only selected objects will be uploaded.